Qonus/quizard/README.md

 ## Features
 - API
-- Using other people's flashcard sets for learning
+- Using other people's flashcard sets for learning and reviewing
 - Creating and Sharing your own flashcard sets

 ## Getting Started